matthisk/ESarmonia/README.md

 1. Install a fresh [Eclipse](http://www.eclipse.org), version Luna (RCP & RAP).

-2. The unzipped artifact contains a full clone of the following repository:
+2. The following link contains an archive of the current repository:
     [https://github.com/matthisk/RMonia/archive/master.zip](https://github.com/matthisk/RMonia/archive/master.zip).

 3. From within the new Eclipse, go to Help > Install New Software...; click